biomedicalinformaticsgroup/ParallelPyMetaMap/README.md

 ## What is the result?

 The annotations from ParallelPyMetaMap are saved in a folder of zipped jsons files stored at ```'./output_ParallelPyMetaMap_{column_name}_{mmi (for fielded_mmi_output) or mo (for machine_output)}/annotated_json/{unique_id}.json.zip'```.
-You can open the files using the json and zipfile libraries an example is showed bellow.
+You can open the files using the json and zipfile libraries an example is shown below.
 We also provide functions to open all the jsons and collate the result in one Pandas DataFrame, more details later on the readme.

 ```python
 import zipfile